Thinking of quitting your job?

 • Bonus dates—Employers often have a set policy that determines when a departing employee will or won't still be eligible for a bonus, like a date that you must still be employed through.

-• Vesting dates—Typically, if your employer makes matching contributions to your 401(k) or other retirement account, that money isn't yours right away—you have to stay employed for a period of time for it to vest.
-You might also have vesting dates to consider if your employer offers stock or stock-like compensation, like stock units, stock options, or profit sharing.
+• Vesting dates—Typically, if your employer makes matching contributions to your 401(k) or other retirement account, that money isn't yours right away—you must stay employed for a period of time for it to vest.
+You might also have vesting dates to consider if your employer offers stock or stock-like compensation, such as stock units, stock options, or profit sharing.

 • Vacation policy—Like other benefits, policies on unused vacation days can vary pretty widely.
 But take a moment to check on whether you might be reimbursed for unused vacation days, or if it makes sense to take a few vacation days before your last day.